parminderunited/GBRDocs/the-fuse-chain/getting-started/how-to-become-a-validator.md

   Any service provider can become a stakeholder in the network and already today we are seeing the potential of cross-blockchain transactions uniting business processes between different entities using cryptography and without middlemen.

-* **Community operators on Medifakt** - Community operators are the foremost stakeholders in the network and can upgrade themselves to a validator and thus provide better access to their clients.
+* **Community operators on GBR20** - Community operators are the foremost stakeholders in the network and can upgrade themselves to a validator and thus provide better access to their clients.

 ### Who can become a validator \(Technical requirements\)